agatakolohe/GoinOffGrid/Proposal.md

 - Capability to schedule a post on user's Facebook if user has not logged hike completion.
 - Countdown timer to display(on user page? who has access to view? in emergency contact email? is that possible?) the duration of the hike
 - Make it a mobile app
+- Capability to have the option to send automated texts

 #### Tools for Additional Features